 The new GST tax system has almost eliminated all of the confusing taxes and paperwork, and now its replaced them with a single tax system called GST.
 With GST, you can sell to customers in your own state and in other states too, without bothering about various taxes.

-As a conclusion, you have the opportunity to sell your products to customers from Kashmir to Kanyakumari or around the world.
+In conclusion, you have the opportunity to sell your products to customers from Kashmir to Kanyakumari or around the world.
 It also gives you the opportunity to compete with big corporations.

 Touch and Feel:

-eCommerce companies selling products like apparel, handicrafts, jewelry have to face challenges to sell their products as the buyers want to see, touch and feel before they make the buying decision.
+eCommerce companies selling products like apparel, handicrafts, jewelry have to face challenges to sell their products as the buyers want to see, touch, and feel before they make the buying decision.

 The increasing use of mobile commerce applications is transforming the retail industry.
 But a large number of customers still prefer window shopping due to several reasons mainly so they can touch and feel the product.

 Mobile App to Drive Loyalty

-If you want more loyal customers, a mobile application of your retails store is certainly necessary.
+If you want more loyal customers, a mobile application of your retail store is certainly necessary.
 According to Google, 84% of offline shoppers carrying a smartphone use their devices to get help while they are in store.

 Many retail stores have used this way to kick-start their business.
 Mobile application helps customers to navigate nearest stores, check inventories, scan barcodes for extended products, etc.

-E-commerce is still one of the biggest business opportunity and any entrepreneur can take advantage if it’s implemented in right way, even if the stock market falls down, e-commerce business will survive on his own and continue receiving high transaction.
-E-commerce business in India has a tremendous scope and the future of e-commerce looks really lively.
+E-commerce is still one of the biggest business opportunities and any entrepreneur can take advantage if it’s implemented in the right way, even if the stock market falls down, the e-commerce business will survive on its own and continue receiving high transactions.

 eCommerce has undeniably an important part of our everyday life.
-The successful companies of the future will be those whose take e-commerce business seriously, dedicating enough resources for development eCommerce solution and marketing their eCommerce business.
+The successful companies of the future will be those who take the e-commerce business seriously, dedicating enough resources for the development of eCommerce solutions and marketing their eCommerce business.